dymmond/edgy/docs/transactions.md

 want all of your endpoint to be atomic.

 We want to create an endpoint where we save the `user` and the `profile` in one go.
-Since the author of Saffier is the same as [Esmerald](https://esmerald.dymmond.com), it makes sense to use it as example.
+Since the author of Edgy is the same as [Esmerald](https://esmerald.dymmond.com), it makes sense to use it as example.

 **You can use whatever you want, from Starlette to FastAPI.
 It is your choice**.